-Behind every bottle of Ponzi wine is more than 45 years of winemaking discovery and innovation.
+Behind every bottle of Ponzi wine is nearly 50 years of winemaking discovery and innovation.
 Two generations have carried the passion for producing world class wines in Oregon and remain committed to a sustainable and thriving business.

 If there was going to be another winemaker in the family, it was going to be Luisa.
 Even as a child, Luisa's interests in the sciences, and her father's work in the vineyard and cellar set her on a path toward one day joining the family business.
 After graduating from Portland State University with a Bachelor of Science, Luisa went abroad, apprenticing with several well-known Burgundian and Italian producers.
 She was the first American woman to receive her certificate in enology and viticulture in Beaune, France.
 There she gained insight and understanding of the treasured Burgundian winemaking practices.

 Upon returning to the family vineyard in 1993, Luisa proudly took the reins from her father, crafting her first vintage of Ponzi wine.
 Combining her formal studies with the experience she gained working with her father, Luisa brought fresh perspective to winemaking at Ponzi.
 Acting on her observation that wine quality is enhanced by a variety of influences, Luisa experiments with grapes from various elevations, soil types, clones, spacing and trellis systems.
 All these variables give her a beautiful palette of flavors, structures, aromas and textures to create the final blends.

 Nationally recognized as one of the most formidable winemakers in the country, Luisa's reputation for innovation and excellence casts her at the forefront of Oregon's winemaking prominence.

 Collina del Sogno - “Hillside of our dreams”